auspham/SeptNotes/W12-Revision.md

         Immobilitiy: Affect reusability, the parts could be reuse but too much risks in seperating it.This means that the system is more prone to making mistakes.

-        Vicosity: Doing things is right is harder than doing things wrong.
+        Viscosity: Doing things is right is harder than doing things wrong.
 Affect reusability, hard to reuse method.
 Development environment is inefficient and slow.

         Needless Complexity: Affect extensibility, reusability.
 Lots of repeat and unnecessary code.